Raising Miranda

 Raising Miranda is an American sitcom that aired on CBS in 1988 as part of its fall lineup.
 Starring James Naughton and Royana Black, it depicted the struggles of a father and his teenage daughter to adjust to their circumstances after their wife and mother abandons their family.

 Premise

-Donald Marshack, a building contractor in Racine, Wisconsin, suddenly finds himself a single parent when his wife Bonnie attends a self-improvement class and abruptly abandons him and their smart-but-sensitive 15-year-old daughter, Miranda, in order to go and "find herself."
+Donald Marshak, a building contractor in Racine, Wisconsin, suddenly finds himself a single parent when his wife Bonnie attends a self-improvement class and abruptly abandons him and their smart, sensitive 15-year-old daughter Miranda, in order to go "find herself."
 The un-domestic Donald is forced to serve as both father and mother to a distressed teenage girl.

 Marcine Lundquist is Miranda's lifelong best friend and confidante and Jack Miller is a new transfer student Miranda has befriended at school.
-Joan and Bob Hoodenpyle are the Marshacks' noodly neighbors and friends.
-Miranda's wacky and unemployed Uncle Russell is Donald's brother-in-law and buddy and lives in a van permanently parked in the Marshacks' driveway.
+Joan and Bob Hoodenpyle are the Marshaks' noodly neighbors and friends.
+Miranda's wacky, unemployed Uncle Russell is Donald's brother-in-law and buddy and lives in a van permanently parked in the Marshaks' driveway.